 Oil & Gas Pipeline Monitoring Using Autonomous Robots

-Although countries are shifting towards more eco-friendly and sustainable options like electric and hydrogen-powered vehicles or equipment, the demand for oil and gas has never been higher.
+Although countries are shifting towards more eco-friendly and sustainable options like electric and hydrogen-powered vehicles or equipment.
+The demand for oil and gas pipeline has never been higher.
 This demand will continue to grow until these eco-friendly options become more viable in terms of cost and consumer acceptance.
-Thus, we will continue to depend on oil and gas to produce electricity, heat our homes, and fuel our vehicles, for at least a couple of years.
+Thus, we will continue to depend on oil and gas to produce electricity, heat our homes for at least a couple of years.

-In order to make sure the said demand is met, countries have developed an extensive network of oil and gas pipelines to transport the oil across long distances.
-The pipelines are usually constructed on-shore or off-shore, and each of these types present its own set of difficulties when it comes to monitoring and repair works.
+In order to make sure the said demand is met, countries have developed an extensive network of oil and gas pipelines.
+This to transport the oil across long distances.
+Oil and Gas pipelines are usually constructed on-shore or off-shore.
+Each of these types present its own set of difficulties when it comes to monitoring and repair works.
 Also, since these pipelines are an essential part of the ecosystem, their continued operation is vital.
 The failure of these pipes can result in loss of oil and gas, environmental hazards, transport delays, and air pollution.

-The oil and gas industry has adopted some innovative methods to carry out inspections and maintenance tasks and ensure pipelines’ continuous operation.
+The oil and gas pipeline industry has adopted some innovative methods.
+This to carry out inspections and maintenance tasks and ensure pipelines’ continuous operation.
 One solution that companies around the world are actively adopting is the use of autonomous robots.

 Easier Access to Underwater Pipeline Systems

 Large sections of the pipeline systems run under the sea.
-They run at depths as low as 3,000 feet below sea level and are susceptible to failure due to a wide variety of reasons like corrosion, erosion, external influences, etc. This means that unique systems need to be developed to monitor and maintain the pipeline in the challenging underwater environment.
+They run at depths as low as 3,000 feet below sea level.
+They are susceptible to failure due to a wide variety of reasons like corrosion, erosion, external influences, etc. This means that unique systems need to be developed to monitor and maintain the pipeline in the challenging underwater environment.

-Although sensors can help monitor and detect faults and failures, carrying out the necessary maintenance tasks poses its own set of challenges.
+Although sensors can help monitor and detect faults and failures.
+Carrying out these necessary maintenance tasks poses its own set of challenges.
 Accessing the pipelines at such great depths is dangerous for humans.
 Not only are we facing high pressure and a lack of oxygen, but there is also always the danger of explosions.
 Thus, the industry has turned to autonomous robots.
 Autonomous robots can be deployed into the ocean to carry out various tasks like construction, inspection, and pipeline maintenance.

 A company looking to make this process even more accessible and cost-effective is Eelume Subsea Intervention.
 The Eelume is a 20 foot long, snake-like autonomous robot fitted with a selection of sensors and a camera at each end.
 This self-propelling robot can travel up to 12.4 miles, following a predetermined route, before needing a recharge.
 The Eelume is unique because, unlike other Autonomous Underwater Vehicles (AUV), the Eelume comes with its own docking station that can be installed at depths up to 547 yards.
 They can be stored there for up to six months without being brought back to the surface.
 The addition of the docking station can potentially save companies up to $100,000 per day in transportation and maintenance costs.

-Easier Access to Difficult Sections of the Pipeline
+Easier Access to Difficult Sections of the Oil and Gas Pipeline

 Pipelines need to be regularly inspected and maintained to ensure continued operation.
 These inspections are usually carried out with the help of advanced Pipeline Inspection Gauges (or PIGs).
 But PIGs can only travel across straight cross-sections of the pipeline.
 They cannot adapt to sharp changes in direction or diameter, making the inspection of these vital pipeline sections impossible.